chrism-qmul/MDC-R/README.md

-## MC corpus with revised id's and bounding boxes
+## MC corpus with revised ids and bounding boxes

 This repository contains: